neoaksa/HPC/4. Diffusion Simulation/Readme.md

 The last two plots are almost as same as Figure[1-1].

-## Speed up
+## Validation and Performance
+A CPU version created for result validation and performance analysis.
+The function called `diffusion_cpu`.
 Compared with CPU version, the GPU version running significantly faster which can reach up to 34x ~ 39x acceleration.

 ![img](img/Screenshot_20181103_172839.png)